laravel/docs/artisan.md

      */
     protected $signature = 'email:send {user} {--queue}';

-In this example, the `--queue` switch may be specified when calling the Artisan command, like so:
+In this example, the `--queue` switch may be specified when calling the Artisan command.
+If the `--queue` switch is passed, the value of the option will be `true`.
+Otherwise, the value will be `false`:

     php artisan email:send 1 --queue

-If the `--queue` switch is passed, the value of the option will be `true`.
-Otherwise, the value will be `false`.

-You may also specify that the option should be assigned a value by the user.
-For example:
+You may also specify that the option should be assigned a value by the user by suffixing the option name with a `=` sign, indicating that a value should be provided:

     /**
      * The name and signature of the console command.